tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 --------------------

 Per default a collection cannot be reloaded from the database once it has been initialized.
-However when a relation is resolved the collection should always be reloaded from the database, because a relation may be resolved multiple times within the same transaction with different privileges.
+However, when a relation is resolved the collection should always be reloaded from the database because a relation may be resolved multiple times within the same transaction with different privileges.

 To support this, we use a custom persistent collection type, the :java:ref:`ReloadablePersistentCollectionType<ch.tocco.nice2.persist.hibernate.usertype.ReloadablePersistentCollectionType>`.